shaneholloman/codemapper/readme.md

 - Handles file encoding detection for accurate content reading
 - Provides an option to include files normally ignored by `.gitignore`
 - Can clone and analyze GitHub repositories
-- Acknowledges large binary files (e.g., databases, images, videos) without printing their contents
 - Saves output in a '_mapped' directory
+- Automatically acknowledges large and binary files without printing their contents
+- Displays file type and size information for large and binary files

 ## Requirements